 All Van/Container loads MUST be sealed at origin either by shipper or driver with a seal number noted on bill of lading.
 The driver is responsible for re-sealing the trailer after each pickup/drop on a multi-stop shipment.
 In the event a shipment that was sealed at origin or after each additional pickup/drop arrives at the destination with a tampered seal or without the seal intact then (i) the Carrier shall be liable for any shortage or damage claims with respect to such shipment and (ii) the shipper shall have the right, in its sole discretion, to deem the entire shipment damaged, adulterated/contaminated and unsalvageable, without the need for any inspection and the Carrier shall be liable for the full value of the shipment.
-Carrier is required to weigh shipment within 50 miles of departing each shipper.
-If carrier fails to weigh shipment within 50 miles of departing each shipper, any citations/expenses incurred due to the equipment and/or shipment weight will be the carrier's sole responsibility.
+Carrier is required to weigh shipment within 50 miles of departing each shipper, any citations/expenses incurred due to the equipment and/or shipment weight will be the carrier's sole responsibility.
 Carrier must meet and comply to shipper requirements at the facility.
 All drivers must wear masks or facial coverings to the extent required by laws or facilities.
 Carrier must be in full compliance with the Food Safety Modernization Act (FSMA), if applicable.
 By accepting the shipment, Carrier agrees that the driver has consented to receiving text messages and/or phone calls from or on behalf of Coyote.